 Brand Building by Understanding Risk

 To get consumers to buy we need to understand what risks they see with the category and our brand.
 In understanding how consumers think of risk there are two parts: how likely something will happen (or not happen) and the size of the consequence.
 Where the consequences are large, even unlikely events can drive decisions.
 Many insurance products and extended warranties are bought on the basis of the consequence rather than the likelihood of an accident.
 Both the likelihood and the possible consequence may have no grounding in reality.
-When it comes to risk, perception is reality and our brand messaging shapes these perceptions.
+When it comes to risk, perception is the reality and our brand messaging shapes these perceptions.

 Understanding Your Decision Risk Profile

 To find insights into consumer choice there are six types of risks that affect decision making and brand choice: Functional, Physical, Financial, Social, Psychological, and Temporal.
 Different categories will having different risk profiles of which risks drive decisions and how they drive a decision.
 Similarly different brands, customer segments and at different stages in the customer journey are also likely to see risks differently.
 More than one type of risk is likely to affect decision making for your brand, with risks interacting.